HIV Stages and Symptoms | myHIVteam

 Toxoplasmosis

 Toxoplasmosis is an infection by the microorganism Toxoplasma gondii, which can be found in cat or bird feces and undercooked meat.
-Toxoplasmosis is harmless in healthy people, but in people with AIDS, the infection can cause symptoms including headache, fever, confusion, seizures, and coma.
+Toxoplasmosis is harmless and actually very common in healthy people.
+However, in people with AIDS, the infection can cause more serious illness and symptoms including headache, fever, confusion, seizures, and coma.

 AIDS-Related Cancers

-Some types of cancer are typical in people with AIDS because their compromised immune systems enable cancer to develop and grow quickly.
+Some types of cancer are more common in people with AIDS because their compromised immune systems enable cancer to develop and grow quickly.
+The risks of these and other cancers decrease dramatically in people living with HIV who are taking HIV treatment.

 Kaposi Sarcoma